 Studies suggest that with the proper preparation before and assistance during the process, stress can be greatly reduced.
 If the move is to a pleasant and more supportive environment, it can even be a positive experience.
 For example, if the move is geographically closer to a relative when staying in their own city would have forced them into institutional care such as a nursing home, they may look forward to it.
 If their move takes them out of an isolating environment to a more social one of their choosing, it could be an eagerly anticipated event.

 The “transition hypothesis” addresses the notion that various levels of care along the way will ease the move.
-There are social workers and psychologists that specialize in dealing with the elderly and their surrounding issues, and you might want to consult with one before diving in.
+There are social workers and psychologists that specialize in dealing with the elderly and their surrounding issues.
+You might want to consult with one before diving in.
 Getting the senior on-board for the move is a big hurdle; their attitude can make or break success.
 Prior visits to their future residence can also ease any apprehension.

 A lot of the stress comes from the challenges of the move itself.
-The elderly are in no condition to direct this, and adult children may live far away or be bogged down by their own responsibilities.
-A new class of professionals have stepped in to address this problem.
+The elderly are in no condition to direct this.
+Moreover, adult children may live far away or be bogged down by their own responsibilities.
+As such, a new class of professionals has stepped in to address this problem.